Today is Shrove Tuesday – the day before Ash Wednesday and is chiefly celebrated by feasting on pancakes. Lots of them. My kind of celebration.

 There is another type of pancake that I also enjoy and that’s the Punjabi one aka Besan Ka Puda.
 Made from gram flour, spices, coriander & red onions – it’s spicy, crispy and soft all at the same time.
 And yes you guessed it – it also gets FULL MARKS on the delish scale.
 Served with a dollop of yoghurt alongside your favourite pickle and washed down with a cup of hot milky tea, it’s a real crowd and stomach pleaser.
+Here’s a delicious garlic dill zucchini pickles recipe you could pair with it.
 Want to know how to make it?
 Course you do!
 Scroll on down for the recipe.
 Ps.
 This pancake is accidentally gluten free & vegan (without tasting like it).
 Win win I say.

 Spicy Chickpea Pancakes (Besan ka Puda)

 - 2 cups (180g) gram flour (chickpea flour)

 - 1 1/4 tsp salt or according to taste

 - 3/4 tsp turmeric powder

 - 1 large handful fresh coriander finely chopped

 - 1/4 tsp mango powder (amchur)

 - 2 cups water (same cups used to measure flour)